How do you have fun in your family?

 If you have four players, you have an ultimate frisbee team.

 Another variation you can play at parks is Frisbee golf (or disc golf).
-Instead of hitting a golf ball with a club into a hole, the objective is to throw the frisbee into an elevated basket.
+Instead of hitting a golf ball with a club into a hole, the throw the frisbee into an elevated basket.
 A full game is typically 9 or 18 holes on a course.
 The player that completes the game in the least amount of throws is the winner.

 Grab a disc golf starter set and get started!